dorna-robotics/blog/drawing/readme.md

 #calls function to find 3rd corner for new plane
 TL = findcorner(LB, M, TR)
 ```
-We want to convert all points on an xy axis to a xyz axis given by the 3 corners.
+We want to convert all points on an xy axis to a xyz axis given by the plane set.
 This can be done by a linear formula of

 [[x],[y],[z]]= [T] * [[x0],[y0]] + [B]